Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 If there’s one universal parenting truth, it’s that you’re going to be talking about baby poop a lot.
 (Cue questions: How often should a newborn poop?
 How can you help baby poop?
 What does green baby poop mean?
 What exactly should normal baby poop look like?)
 And while it may not be a typical topic of conversation for the dinner table, it’s something you’ll find yourself thinking about all the time.
-Baby’s poop—the color, consistency and amount—can provide important clues into the health of your infant, says Wendy Sue Swanson, MD, a pediatrician and chief medical officer at SpoonfulOne.
+Baby’s poop—the color, consistency and amount—can provide important clues into the health of your infant, says Wendy Sue Swanson, MD, a pediatrician and adjunct professor of medicine at Stanford School of Medicine.

-So what is considered normal baby poop–and when should you be concerned?
-We’ll help you sort it all out with our comprehensive baby poop guide.
+So what is considered normal baby poop—and when should you be concerned?
+We’ll help you sort it all out with our comprehensive poop guide for babies.
 Here’s what to expect from that first diaper change, all the way up through potty training.

 Your newborn’s poop should progressively get looser and lighter in color.
 If it doesn’t, or if baby isn’t consistently pooping in the first few days of life, it could be a sign that they’re not getting proper nutrition and need a follow-up visit with the pediatrician, Swanson says.

 After six weeks, as baby’s digestive tract develops, their poop habits may change.
-How often should a newborn poop?
+So how often should a newborn poop?
 It depends.
-While one to three times or more a day is a benchmark, it’s common for breastfed babies to not poop as frequently as formula-fed babies.
+While one to three times or more a day is a benchmark, it’s common for breastfed babies not to poop as frequently as formula-fed babies, especially once they’re at least 6 weeks old.

 How often should a breastfed baby poop?

 Is your breastfed baby not pooping?
-Don’t panic.
+Don’t panic as long as they’re gaining weight appropriately.
 Because breast milk is digested differently than formula, it’s not unusual for a breastfed baby to pee regularly (creating six to eight wet diapers a day) but not poop for several days.
 “It’s common for a breastfed baby to go two or three days without pooping, and it’s possible for them to go up to seven days,” Swanson says.
 If your breastfed baby isn’t pooping, it’s more important to watch their demeanor than their diapers.
 If they seem content and their belly is soft, they’re likely fine.
 But if their belly feels rigid, baby seems uncomfortable or their poop is hard, it could be a sign they’re constipated, Swanson adds.

 How often should a formula-fed baby poop?